20 simple ways PDA kids & teens can safely feel in charge of their adult

 They beat you in a video game, card game, or sport

-They work with a different adult to play a silly prank on you
+They work with a different adult to play a prank on you

 You pretend something is too heavy for you and they are super strong and help you carry or move the thing